mirkenstein/NoSQL-SDOH/ELK/README.md

 We will follow the instructions from the official guide from Elastic:
 [https://www.elastic.co/guide/en/kibana/current/docker.html](https://www.elastic.co/guide/en/kibana/current/docker.html)

-2. Download the docker images for Elasticsearch and Kibana.
+### Prepare the docker network

-From the command line run these commands:
+From the command line run this command:

 Create a new Docker network
 ```shell
 docker network create elastic
 ```
+### Download the image for Elasticsearch

 Pull the elasticsearch database image
 ````shell
 docker pull docker.elastic.co/elasticsearch/elasticsearch:8.8.2